SamratSahoo/SamratSahoo/README.md

 # Hey!
 I'm [Samrat](https://samratsahoo.com)

-I love building new paradigms to solve some of the world's most pressing issues in computing.
+I love using computing to build new paradigms to solve the world's most pressing humanitarian issues.
 Artificial intelligence, distributed systems, blockchains, education, and economics are all fields that excite me!
-In my free time, you'll find me leading [Bits of Good](https://bitsofgood.org/), helping some of the world's smartest engineers build great products for social impact.
+In my free time, you'll find me leading [Bits of Good](https://bitsofgood.org/), where I help nonprofits amplify their impact through computing.

 🔭 ***I’m currently working on***
 - [Trayne](https://github.com/SamratSahoo/Trayne): A distributed machine learning platform for training models at scale